 If the residual risk is judged unacceptable using the criteria established in the risk management plan and further risk control is impractical, the manufacturer shall gather and review data and literature on the medical benefits of the intended use/intended purpose to determine if they outweigh the residual risk.
 If this evidence does not support the conclusion that the medical benefits outweigh the residual risk, then the risk remains unacceptable.
-If the medical benefits outweigh the residual risk remains unacceptable.
-If the medical benefits outweigh the residual risk remains unacceptable.
-If the medical benefits outweigh the residual risk information necessary to explain the residual risk shall be placed in the appropriate accompanying documents supplied by the manufacturer.
+If the medical benefits outweigh the residual risk is placed in the residual risk, then proceed to 6.6.
+Relevant information necessary to explain the residual risk shall be placed in the appropriate accompanying documents supplied by the manufacturer.
 The results of this evaluation shall be recorded in the risk management file.